 In 1948, the then Rector closed the church because of lack of numbers, but in 1954 it was re-opened and restored, the walls re-pointed and the interior painted with red and blue.

 The first burial in the cemetery was in 1864, four years prior to the consecration of the church.
-This was of an eleven-year-old girl named Susanah Nelson.
+This was of an eleven-month-old girl named Susannah Nelson.
 Her death, at such a young age, and the graves of other pioneering families, reflect the harsh conditions of the time.
 A few years later, in 1870, a Dr Knipe was buried.
 He was the first doctor in the district, and it is said that he died of overwork, caring for the people of the district.
 He would travel any time, day or night, to visit patients.
-Other pioneer families buried here include Butterworths, McKenzies and Cocksedges.
+Other pioneer families buried here include the Butterworths, McKenzies and Cocksedges.

 The story of the building of the hall adjacent to the church began in about 1988 when the Ladies’ Guild decided that St Ann’s needed a toilet and also a place to boil a kettle.
 The Guild created a building fund, which was built up over many years through hard work, with much of the money raised through quarterly jumble sales.
 Stones were collected in rock-picking picnics by parishioners, from Bushy Martin’s block at the top of Willunga Hill, and a foundation stone was laid on April 30, 2000, by Canon Graham Cooling.
 The room was built by parishioners and was opened on 11 February 2001, by Bishop Graham Walden.